 Most people think that a vertebral angioma is a malignant tumor but in reality they are a malformation of the blood vessels.
 Therefore, they are non-cancerous lesions that usually develop in the thorax part of the spine.
-In most cases it affects women more.También puedes leer: Nails with hair extensions is the new fashion on the Internet
+In most cases it affects women more.También puedes leer: Do you think the so-called Japanese peanuts were made in Japan?

 In most cases, they do not have symptoms and do not usually require treatment.
 Many times they are detected when the person is checked for another disease, its origin is still unknown or the causes that can produce it, but the most accepted theory is that angiogenesis is involved in the formation of angiomas.